Blessed with rich volcanic soils lakes and wetlands,

-Deep Lake is located just 4.5km off the Hamilton Hwy near the beautiful town of Derrinallum in South West Victoria and is located just off the Hamilton Hwy.
-The Lake offers spectacular views of Mt Elephant toilets, boat launching facilities and a state of the art Floating Jetty.
+Deep Lake is just 4.5km from the beautiful township of Derrinallum in South West Victoria and is located just off the Hamilton Highway.
+The Lake offers spectacular views of Mount Elephant and has toilets, boat launching facilities and a state of the art floating jetty.

 The rivers and lakes on the volcanic plains fish are well stocked and fish well for species including brown and rainbow, trout, redfin and perch.
 Our local lakes are also a haven for birdlife.

 On a clear day the Grampians and Otway Ranges are easily picked from the mounted distance and direction marker.

 Lake Purrumbete is an attractive volcanic lake that fishes well for trout and chinook salmon.
 With an average depth of 45m and a maximum depth of 60m it offers good angling opportunities from bank and boat.